Donate

 • Potential of the dissemination activities to change behaviour, policy and practice

-• Any plans to evaluate change in behaviour, practice and policy
+• Plans to evaluate your dissemination activities and change in behaviour, practice and policy

 What makes a successful application?